UN says part of Somalia will reach famine later this year

 At the same time, aid funding has dropped more than 60% from the response to Somalia’s previous drought in 2017, USAID administrator Samantha Power said last week, noting a “degree of despair and devastation” not seen before in her career.

-The Horn of Africa region has seen four straight failed rainy seasons for the first time in well over four decades.
-The upcoming rainy season is also expected to fail.
-That endangers an estimated 20 million people in one of the world’s most impoverished and turbulent regions.
+The Horn of Africa region has seen four straight failed rainy seasons for the first time in over half a century, endangering an estimated 20 million people in one of the world’s most impoverished and turbulent regions.

 “Sadly, our models show with a high degree of confidence that we are entering the fifth consecutive failed rainy season,” the director of the regional climate prediction center, Guleid Artan, has said.
 “In Ethiopia, Kenya, and Somalia, we are on the brink of an unprecedented humanitarian catastrophe.”